memosteve/puul-task-api/README.md

 ### E2E tests (`npm run test:e2e`)

-Boot the full Nest application against the dev database and exercise every endpoint via HTTP.
-Each run uses a unique `runId` (timestamp) for emails and titles, so tests are repeatable without manual cleanup.
-Fixtures created during a run are cleaned up in `afterAll`.
+Boot the full Nest application against PostgreSQL and exercise every endpoint through HTTP.
+Each run uses a unique `runId` for emails and titles, then cleans up its fixtures in `afterAll`.

 Throttling is disabled in E2E by setting `THROTTLE_LIMIT=1000` in the test bootstrap to avoid 429 responses.

-### Test pyramid

-- **Unit tests** — fast, no I/O, validate service logic and edge cases in isolation.
-- **E2E tests** — slower, full stack, validate that controllers, validation pipes, filters, and the database all play together.

-The two layers are independent — unit tests don't reference E2E tests and vice versa.

 ---